wanghaisheng/arxiv-paper-daily-page-template/how-to-use.md

 1.create new repo use this template
-2. edit line in
-3.
-handwrite the topic.yml
+2. handwrite the topic.yml

 check yml format to be valid against https://www.yamllint.com/

-run github action
+3. run github action